Beyond the InfiniteBeyond the Infinite, Fall 2008

 Reflecting on 20 years

-Twenty years ago the Public Service Center wasfounded in an effort to organize student service efforts in the Cambridge community.
+Twenty years ago the Priscilla King Gray Public Service Center wasfounded in an effort to organize student service efforts in the Cambridge community.
 Since then, the Center has gone far beyond its initial scope with programs and initiatives such as Fellowships, ScienceExpo, the MIT IDEAS Competition, and the Yunus Challenge.
 Along with these increased opportunities for students, the past two decades have seen a shift from a local perspective to a broad perspective, where MIT students work in once-thriving cities such as Lawrence, Massachusetts, and in places as remote as Western China.
 Much of this growth would not be possible without the generosity of our donors and other supporters to whom we are very grateful.

 In the early 90s, a Public Service Fellowship helped Keith Bevans (‘96 Course 61 MNG Course 6P), a Bain Consultant, found TEAMS (Technology and Engineering for the Advancement of Minority Students), a 10-week Saturday morning program for Cambridge middle-schoolers staffed by MIT undergraduate and graduate students.
 In 1994, the Jackie Robinson Foundation awarded Keith the “Willie Smith Youth Motivation Award” for his work on TEAMS.
 “The fellowship was the spark that led to my passion for developing my community.
 It is critically important that minority children, especially black boys, see someone like me take an interest in their academic development and nurture their intellectual curiosity,” says Keith.
-Looking towards the future, Keith hopes “the PSC continues to teach students that the privilege of learning at a place like MIT requires them to use their talents to change the world around them.”
+Looking towards the future, Keith hopes “the PKG Center continues to teach students that the privilege of learning at a place like MIT requires them to use their talents to change the world around them.”

-John Velasco (‘06 Course 17), who most recently served as an Executive Fellow in the Office of California Governor Arnold Schwarzenegger, created the iMath program through the PSC in 2004.
+John Velasco (‘06 Course 17), who most recently served as an Executive Fellow in the Office of California Governor Arnold Schwarzenegger, created the iMath program through the PKG Center in 2004.
 An interactive math curriculum for eighth graders, iMath was noted for dramatically increasing the enthusiasm that students felt not only for math education, but for the rest of their classes. “iMath taught me how important it is to ensure we have a robust, reliable, and effective education system that helps to prepare the next generation for opportunities following high school and college,” says John.
-As for the future, John hopes the “PSC continues to become an integral part of the MIT experience, enabling the Institute to develop scientists and engineers, who will utilize their talents to impact the world.”
+As for the future, John hopes the “PKG Center continues to become an integral part of the MIT experience, enabling the Institute to develop scientists and engineers, who will utilize their talents to impact the world.”

 Sherry Xia (‘07 Course 14) worked as a mentor in the KEYs program, which brings teenage girls together with MIT female students to participate in workshops designed to excite girls about science and inspire them to think about their lives in new ways.
 “I felt that my work was highly gratifying.
 I’m still in touch with some of the girls I helped mentor in KEYs.
 I feel like I made a positive contribution to the way the KEYs girls view science and higher education,” says Sherry.
 She is currently applying for law school with a public interest specialty.
 “I hope to settle into a career that will empower me to continue to support marginalized communities,” says Sherry.

 Michael Bryzek (‘99 Course 62, ‘00 MNG Course 6P) volunteered throughout his MIT education.
-With PSC support, Michael founded Volunteer Solutions, an online nonprofit business that connects volunteers with meaningful volunteer opportunities.
+With PKG Center support, Michael founded Volunteer Solutions, an online nonprofit business that connects volunteers with meaningful volunteer opportunities.
 Winning the MIT 50K Competition, Volunteer Solutions still enables millions of volunteers to work in communities across the United States.
 “MIT can create new business models that truly combine economic and social value,” says Michael.

 Rishi Kumar (‘02 Course 15, ‘03 Course 63 MNG Course 6P), who is currently working at a New York real estate firm on acquisitions and development, founded Setu, a student group, while at MIT.
-With financial, administrative, and mentoring support from the PSC, Setu’s mission was to develop sustainable projects in India.
+With financial, administrative, and mentoring support from the PKG Center, Setu’s mission was to develop sustainable projects in India.
 Beginning with a computer education center and classes in rural Bihar, India’s poorest state, the group founded a center run by women, for women, that offered vocational and personal development training.
 The group also sponsored free health camps with diagnostics and medicine provided by local hospitals.
 Eleven D-Lab students and other interns from local colleges interned at the center.
-Rishi “sees the PSC continuing to serve as the backbone of service initiatives at the Institute – providing resources (financial and otherwise) to students, elevating the idea of service and development in the public consciousness, both at MIT and outside.”
+Rishi “sees the PKG Center continuing to serve as the backbone of service initiatives at the Institute – providing resources (financial and otherwise) to students, elevating the idea of service and development in the public consciousness, both at MIT and outside.”

 Bringing leadership home to ChittagongShammi Quddus brings a leadership-oriented community service program to her home town